(or Looks Can Be Deceiving)

 Kurt was practically snarling and still refused to look up.
 "Well, would you mind scheduling your sordid appointments somewhere else?
 I'm trying to work here."

 Blaine's comfortable stance didn't change.
 "What are you planning to make with that?"
 He kept his expression serene as Kurt's hands stilled, then started smoothing the abused cloth.

 "I was thinking maybe a noose."
 Kurt leveled a bitch stare at the theater company's star performer that should have struck him dead where he stood.

-Kurt watched him go, his fingers trying to stretch the unfortunate bit of cloth entirely out of shape.
-He threw it down when he saw what he was doing.
-He ruined more fabric that way.
-That man infuriated him sometimes.
-Blaine Freaking Anderson, with his confident, sexy swagger and ridiculously stunning smile; charm oozing out of his pores like swamp slime.
+Kurt watched him go, fingers trying to stretch the unfortunate bit of cloth entirely out of shape until he realized what he was doing and threw it down.
+That man infuriated him.
+Blaine Freaking Anderson, with his confident, sexy swagger and ridiculously stunning smile, charm oozing out of his pores like swamp slime.